District of Innovation Plan

 February 15, 2022 – The Board of Trustees voted to adopt the local innovation plan.

-May 2024 - DAC is presented with proposed amendments to the current DOI Plan and votes to present the amendments to the Board of Trustees for approval.
+May 2024 - DAC was presented with proposed amendments to the current DOI Plan and voted to present the amendments to the Board of Trustees for approval.

 June 4, 2024 - The Board of Trustees was presented with the proposed amendments to the DOI and voted with a majority vote to adopt the amendments.